YozhikM/draft-regex/README.md

 ## API

-All plugin as an argument are taken by EditorState and options and returned EditorState.
+All helpers are taken by EditorState and options as an argument and returned EditorState.

 ### clearEmptyBlocks